Trelawny Tigers

-Trelawny Tigers operated as a British Premier League speedway team from 2001 to 2003 at the Clay Country Moto Parc.
+Trelawny Tigers operated as a British Premier League speedway team from 2001 to 2003 at the Clay Country Moto Parc in St Austell, Cornwall, England.

 History

+At the end of the 2000 speedway season a team called St Austell Gulls handed their lease at the Clay Country Moto Parc to new promoters.
+However, the new promotion encountered problems in early 2001 when the team who would be known as the Trelawny Tigers were initially stopped from operating due to the 2001 United Kingdom foot-and-mouth outbreak.

-The club was formed in 2001, as a replacement for the St Austell Gulls team that had raced at the venue since 1997.
-Trelawny Tigers joined the Premier League (division 2) and finished 14th in their inaugural 2001 Premier League speedway season.
+Trelawny Tigers joined the Premier League (division 2) and rider Chris Harris was brought in to lead the team.
+The Tigers finished 14th in their inaugural 2001 Premier League speedway season.

 The team enjoyed limited success on track, the highlight being winning the 2002 Premier Trophy competition after defeating Sheffield Tigers over two legs.
-During the club's short history, its top rider was Chris Harris.
 The club were responsible for bringing Slovenian Matej Žagar into British League Scene in 2003 and he firmly established himself as one of the Premier League's top riders.
 The track record holder was Argentinian Emiliano Sanchez.

 In 2003, the club also ran a junior team known as the Trelawny Pitbulls who competed in the Conference Trophy competition.
 After the 2003 season (in which the Tigers finished 8th) the team was disbanded.